initia-labs/OPinit-bots-legacy/README.md

 - typeorm setting

-> You should set common settings for typeorm in `.env.xxx` file.
-Currently, `OPinit-bots` supports `postgres` for database.
+:exclamation: You should set common settings for typeorm in `.env.xxx` file.
+Currently, `OPinit-bots` support only `postgres` for database.

 ```bash
 TYPEORM_CONNECTION=postgres               # database connection